 Everyone responds differently to ADHD medication.
 Some people experience dramatic improvement while others experience little to no relief.
 The side effects also differ from person to person and, for some, they far outweigh the benefits.
 Because everyone responds differently, finding the correct medication and dose takes time.

-Our Consultant Psychiatrists can perform ADHD assessments, initial medicated treatments as well as provide repeat prescriptions.
+Our GP’s can refer you to our partner Consultant Psychiatrists who can perform ADHD assessments, initial medicated treatments as well as provide repeat prescriptions.

 Sleep and ADHD